Barbie Horse Adventures: Gameplay

 Players take on the roles of Barbie as well as other members of Barbie's friends and family.
 Settings range from natural (hills and woodlands) to artificial (horse ranches and racetracks).

 Gameplay is based around various aspects of equestrianism, with the precise activities varying from game to game in the series.
 Players tame, feed, groom, and train horses.
 Horses may become lost, whereupon players will have to find them.
 The central part of gameplay, though, is riding horses by various methods, including trick riding and participation in horse racing.
 Players may be attacked by hostile animals such as porcupines and skunks.

 Additional non-equestrian gameplay is provided by customizing the player character, who typically gets a large and diverse wardrobe with which to play dress-up.

 Games in the series

 The games in the table below are listed in chronological order by release date.
-In addition to the games in this table, the equestrianism-based gameplay of Barbie: Race & Ride (1999) makes it a spiritual predecessor to the Barbie Horse Adventures series.
+In addition to the games in this table, the equestrianism-based gameplay of Barbie Riding Club (1998) and Barbie: Race & Ride (1999) make them spiritual predecessors to the Barbie Horse Adventures series.